seeRoseCode/InstaMood/OURreadme.md

 HOPES AND DREAMS
-1. If same user returns to enter a different mood, app can assume how they’re feeling
-2. see their friend’s moods
+1. see their friend’s moods
-3. make their moods public/private
-4. Ask if the user would like to post a mood or see the posts of others.
+#2.
+Ask if the user would like to post a mood or see the posts of others.
-5. If user selects see the posts of others, lists out all previous mood posts
+#5.
+If user selects see the posts of others, lists out all previous mood posts
     - Give user option to like those posts
 6. User is able to rate their experience store all ratings.
 7.	average all ratings and print average to the console